+Be a good role model.
+Lead by example.
+Get others involved.
 The following chart is a list of typical major and minor behavior violations.
 Minor Problem Behaviors are typically handled by the classroom teachers.
-Major violations will have handled by the administration in accordance with handbook policy.
+Major violations will have handled by the administration in accordance with the handbook.
 The building administration reserves the right to make judgment on all behaviors and violations will be handled on an individual basis.